 Whenever we make a new element, this function will return a task and the id of that task.

-Once it is installed, start an interactive Python3 shell.
+Now, let’s set up the database.
+Start an interactive Python3 shell.
 Go to the app directory and type ‘python’ on the prompt to start it.

 Now, type in the following commands to create the database.